-\mypar{PyTorch \texttt{weights\_only}} The survey included two PyTorch snippets using the \texttt{weights\_only} option set to \texttt{False} and \texttt{True}.
+\mypar{PyTorch \texttt{weights\_only}} The survey included two PyTorch snippets, each setting the \texttt{weights\_only} flag to either \texttt{False} or \texttt{True}.
 In the latter case, participants were informed that model definitions must be provided separately, possibly by importing shared code.
 Here, the shift in perceived security was smaller than in the previous case: the average comfort level grew from 5.9 to 7.0.
 As shown in Figure~\ref{fig:safe_mode_perception}, the dispersed distribution of responses indicates uncertainty among participants.
-However, concerns about arbitrary code execution dropped more sharply—though still less than in the Keras case—from 28 (52.8\%) to 13 (24.5\%), even though the \textit{more secure} option requires manually loading code for the model definition.
-Notably, despite unrestricted pickle use, respondents reported moderate concern in the \texttt{False} setting.
+However, the number of participants expressing concerns about arbitrary code execution decreased more sharply, though still less than in the Keras case, from 28 (52.8\%) to 13 (24.5\%), even though the \textit{more secure} option requires manually loading code for the model definition.
+Notably, despite unrestricted pickle use, respondents reported moderate concern in the \texttt{weights\_only=False} setting.

+\mypar{Statistical Validation of the Observed Effects} To evaluate whether the observed differences in perceived security are statistically robust, we conduct a paired Wilcoxon signed-rank test~\cite{wilcoxon1945individual}.
+In this context, $p$ denotes the p-value of the test and $r$ the corresponding effect size.
+The results indicate a statistically significant increase in reported comfort when \texttt{safe\_mode=True} with a large effect size ($p = 3.14 \times 10^{-9}$, $\lvert r \rvert = 0.87$).
+A statistically significant comfort increase, though more moderate, was also observed when \texttt{weights\_only=True} ($p = 0.0054$, $\lvert r \rvert = 0.42$).
+These results indicate that the differences in perceived security reported in Figure~\ref{fig:safe_mode_perception} are unlikely to arise from random variation and suggest that the presence of security-oriented mechanisms meaningfully influences user perception of model loading security.

-\upsec{Impact of Model-Sharing Hubs} Lastly, we asked participants whether their comfort level would increase when loading models from hubs such as Hugging Face Hub, which integrates various security tools—such as malware scanning, pickle scanning, secrets detection, and third-party AI model scanning solutions (e.g., JFrog and Protect AI).
-In total, 39 out of 53 participants (73.6\%) responded that the use of such hubs would \emph{increase} their level of comfort when loading shared models.
+\upsec{Impact of Model-Sharing Hubs} We asked participants whether their comfort level would change when loading models from hubs such as Hugging Face, which integrates various security scanners.
+In total, 39/53 participants (73.6\%) responded that the use of such hubs would \emph{increase} their level of comfort when loading shared models.